Azure-Samples/communication-services-android-calling-hero/README.md

    ```

 6. Edit `AzureCalling/app/src/main/assets/appSettings.properties` and set the value for the key `communicationTokenFetchUrl` to be the URL for your secure Authentication Endpoint.
-7. Edit `AzureCalling/app/src/main/assets/appSettings.properties` and set the value for the key `aadScopes` from `Azure Active Directory` `Expose an API` scopes
+7. Edit `AzureCalling/app/src/main/assets/appSettings.properties` and set the value for the key `aadScopes` from `Azure Active Directory` `Expose an API` scopes.
+8. Set value for `graphURL` in `AzureCalling/app/assets/appSettings.properties` as the Graph API endpoint to fetch user information.
+9. Edit `AzureCalling/app/src/main/assets/appSettings.properties` and set the value for the key `tenant` to enable silent login so that the user does not have to be authenticate again and again while restarting the application.

 ## Additional Reading